Lin-Brain-Lab/fMRI-Analysis-For-Mac/FreeSurfer T1 Reconstruction.md

 # FreeSurfer-T1-Reconstruction-For-Mac-Locally
 ### Setting up environment:

-NOTE: Begin this analysis with following the steps from the 'fMRI Pre-Processing' page

 1. Download subject data from server to your local drive.
 2. `tcsh`
 3. `vi .cshrc`